Steep Rise in Bankruptcy Cases

 Corporate Bond Defaults

 An outbreak of corporate bond defaults has also posed enormous challenges to the health of the bond market and the stability of the economic environment and, to some extent, has pushed forward the development of market-oriented financial restructurings and insolvencies.
 In 2019, the total amount of bond default reached CNY149.4 billion, representing a yearly peak since the first case of corporate bond default in 2014.
-In 2020, there was a moderate decline in the total amount of bond default, which totalled CNY112.8 billion by the end of September, as the total volume of financing slumped because of the COVID-19 epidemic.
+In 2020, there was a moderate decline in the total amount of bond default, which totalled CNY112.8 billion by the end of September, as the total volume of financing slumped because of the COVID-19 pandemic.
 However, the default rate is still high, due to the economic downturn.
 As a result, more market entities may seek to utilise financial restructurings and insolvencies to address the difficulties and risks affecting them.

 Banks Taking a More Active Role